Pick and Pack eCommerce Fulfilment: 3pl Inventory Management

 Order Packing (standard)

 Standard order packing for eCommerce order fulfilment means that the product is prepared to be shipped.
 The product is put into a container box, taped, and prepared safely for transit.
 Nothing extra is done to the product.
 No inserts or custom labelling.

-Selazar standard packing offers space-saving algorithms that make the picking and packing experience more optimised.
+Selazar standard packing offers space-saving algorithms that optimise the picking and packing experience.
 Our algorithms determine the size and shape of products being combined into a single container.
 During onboarding, we undertake enabling work called Product Absorption.
 We get to know your products and everything about them.
 We’re able to automatically know the minimum amount of space needed and assign the most appropriately sized box with minimal padding for safe shipping.

 Unboxing Experience (custom)

 Custom order packaging for eCommerce order fulfilment means your product is specially prepared for storage and custom branding.
 Many brands have specific requests for custom covers for their products, stickers, packing inserts, etc. It’s a desirable option for customers who have an affinity for appearance and aesthetics.
 People identify closely with brands, so this is very important to some companies.

 Both standard and custom options are available to Selazar partners when managing inventory.
 We even use eco-friendly boxes and tape without using any plastic.

 Using innovative logistics and custom packaging and moving your operations to a third-party provider like Selazar has a plethora of experience boosting benefits.

 SEE A TOUR OF OUR 3PL WAREHOUSE